GuillaumeKoessler/learning_kaggle_sessions/README.md

 # Installation :

-All the packages a listed in the *requirements.txt* folder
+All the packages are listed in the *requirements.txt* folder

 You will need to install manually the package names "learntools" from kaggle in order to exercices in your local machine.